-It was the only course that’s rated #1 3+ years running at multiple bootcamp graders online, the students that went there where working at awesome places and their blog stories inspired me to take the leap.
+It is the only course that’s rated #1 3+ years running at multiple bootcamp reviewers online, the students that went there where working at awesome places and their blog stories inspired me to take the leap.

-Fortunately for me!
-I was working in Mexico City as a PM for an ecommerce startup and had enough money to quit and dedicate myself to something that I was meaning to do since I started college.
+Fortunately for me I was already working in Mexico City as a Product Manager for an ecommerce startup and had enough money to quit and dedicate myself to something that I was triying to do since I started college.

-After talking with the driver I decided that this is what I wanted to do!
+After talking with the bootcamp manager I decided that this is what I wanted to do!

 Since I’m always talking about how great my experience was and some friends have asked me the same questions I thought it would be a good idea to make a F.A.Q.